The Covid model used to delay Freedom Day was "based on old data." | ExBulletin

 Earlier this week, the Prime Minister announced that the end of the blockade would be postponed until July 19 after the rapid spread of Delta variants.

-A new modeling by the Scientific Pandemic Influenza Group (SPI-M) (SAGE subgroup) on modeling reveals how dangerous it was to abandon all social distances.
+New modeling by the SAGE subgroup Scientific Pandemic Influenza Group on Modeling (SPI-M) reveals how high the risk of discarding all social distances is.

 One of the worst scenarios for experts was that hospitalization reached near the peak of the first wave.
 This is the case when there are currently less than 200 new UK patients per day, compared to more than 3,000 new UK patients per day.

-The· The Daily Telegraph Report The worst-case scenario suggests that an additional 203,824 people will die by June next year, and a more conservative estimate will kill more than 50,000.
+The Daily Telegraph reports that in the worst-case scenario, another 203,824 people will die by June next year, with a more conservative estimate of more than 50,000.

 The publication claims that the model was based on an “obsolete” estimate of vaccine efficacy.
 It is said to have assumed that few people are protected by jabs.